isomerpages/moe-beaconpri/_cca/Outdoor Adventure Club (ODAC).md

 </table>
 <h4>Objectives</h4>
 <p>The Outdoor Adventure Club (ODAC) CCA aims to develop outdoor skills through
-activities such as camp craft, orienteering and hiking.
+activities such as camp crafts, orienteering and hiking.
 The activities will also foster mental resilience, perseverance, teamwork and leadership to overcome the obstacles and challenges faced.</p>
 <h4>Main Activities</h4>